 |(h)||fulfill exemption requirements of relevant professional bodies, including The Institute of Chartered Secretaries and Administrators (ICSA) and The Hong Kong Institute of Chartered Secretaries (HKICS).|

-As elaborated in the programme outcomes, graduates of the programme may be eligible for FULL exemption from the examination requirements of The Institute of Chartered Secretaries (HKICS).
+As elaborated in the programme outcomes, graduates of the programme may be eligible for full exemption from the qualifying programme of The Hong Kong Institute of Chartered Secretaries (HKICS).
 Subject to the fulfilments of the membership requirements of HKICS, they may apply for election to the membership for dual qualifications of Chartered Secretary and Chartered Governance Professional of The Chartered Governance Institute and HKICS.
 However, graduates of this programme who have registered with the HKICS on or after 1 November 2002 and have already attempted but failed any HKICS examination paper(s) should check with these professional bodies about exemption from those failed paper(s) even if they successfully graduate from this programme.

 Graduates of the programme may also be eligible for professional examination exemption in respect of other professional bodies, such as ACCA (exemption for certain specific papers in its foundation examinations) and CPA (Australia) (depends on the graduate's undergraduate curriculum, exemption for six to eight papers in its foundation examinations).

-The normal duration of study is 2 years with a maximum study period of 4 years.
+The normal duration of study is 2 years.